imagej/imagej.github.io/pages/Sync_Windows.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:Sync\_Win' %}The Sync
-The Sync Windows plugin synchronizes mouse motion and input between multiple windows.
+Windows plugin synchronizes mouse motion and input between multiple windows.
 Thus, an ROI drawn in one window is replicated in all other synchronized windows in the synchronized window set.
 A synchronization cursor (the red box above) indicates the location of the mouse in all synchronized windows.

 ## Installation